 I’m sure you know about alternatives like extensions and clip-ons, so I won’t go into that :) But I heard about someone who swears by standing on their heads for five minutes a day.
-Wouldn’t hurt to try if you’re desperate.posted almost 6 years ago
+Wouldn’t hurt to try if you’re desperate.posted about 6 years ago

 I’m in the exact same process.

 The best thing you can do is not use heat on it. a.k.a. flat irons, curling irons, or crimpers (although not a lot of people crimp anymore lol) if you absolutely MUST be sure to use a heat protectant.

 Also, get your hair TRIMMED ever 6-8 weeks.
 To cut off the dead ends, and your hair will grow faster!!
 I promise.

 P.S. go to longlocks.com and there is a guide to growing long hair :)posted about 6 years ago